On a Sunday at Eleven at

 An incident between two people is examined through the exploration of rooms.

-OFFICIAL SELECTION: Vancouver International Film Festival, Atlantic Film Festival, Nominated: Best Experimental Film, Yorkton Film Festival, Yorkton, SK.
+OFFICIAL SELECTION (selected): Vancouver International Film Festival, Atlantic Film Festival, Nominated: Best Experimental Film, Yorkton Film Festival, Yorkton, SK.
 Regent Park Film Festival

 A darkly beautiful and unsettling work. - Courtney Small, In The Seats